StarryNight00/DJD2BlueLight/README.md

 Afonso focussed on the level design and programmed the `Menu` classes, along with their scenes.
 When pressing `ESC`, the player can exit to either the Start Menu and restart the game, or leave for the Desktop.

+During the game, as the player moves through the room, they have to talk to the others and collect items.
+The other members will introduce th ideologies t them, or put the Player on a path to find a secret ending and escape the interview.

+We did not start this project with a specific pattern in mind.
+We can say we used the patterns that exist naturally within the Unity code, such has the `Update Pattern`.
+However, no specific pattern was used consciously.

 ### UML Diagram